 These centerpieces would be so cute lined up on an ice cream sundae bar for July 4th, a baby “gender” reveal party or birthday!
 If you put love into it, everything turns out amazing!

-As a blog affiliate for Amy Howard at Home, I had the chance to try a new product — Vintage Wood Pallet Wall in a Box.
-I knew right away when I learned about this kit at The Haven conference this past summer that I wanted to create a shiplap feature wall right outside the entry to my powder room.
+Ace Hardware is my blog sponsor and they gave me a chance to try a new product by Amy Howard at Home– Vintage Wood Pallet Wall in a Box.
+I knew right away that I wanted to create a shiplap feature wall right outside the entry to my powder room.
 Here’s the space before.
 Just a blank wall painted Sea Salt from Sherwin-Williams.
 I had a full length leaning mirror here.
 It’s about an 8′ x 4′ space with no cuts for outlets, so for a beginner like me, it seemed like it would be a doable project.

 Before I got started, I set up eight foot tables covered with old sheets and towels in my garage.
 And, I watched this how-to video .